mdshaadansari/Quick-Opener-Extention/README.md

+It's really just laziness that brings the need for this extention, since being in public is so mandatory but i just can not update my public appearence because i have to click some buttons to open up different social accounts so i made this, just one click and all social accounts will open up, Enjoy!

 just get this extension in your system, go to any browser (chrome/edge) 🔧 Steps to Load an Unpacked Chrome Extension:
 1.Open Chrome/edge and go to:->  (chrome://extensions/) or (edge://extensions/)